-- Accept messages from local senders and senders using the Submission protocol.
+- Accept messages from local senders and senders using the Submission protocol; and

 - Invoke Spamassassin to check the message content for Spam.

 To feed our database, we scan all Internet messages.
-Otherwise we would skip the Spamassassin based on whitelists, and other criteria.
-Once we have gotten a spam score from Spamasssassin we run several rules.
+Otherwise, we would skip the Spamassassin based on whitelists and other criteria.
+Once we have gotten a spam score from Spamassassin we run several rules.
 These include:

-- Accept the message if is ham.
-(Lowest spam scores.)
+- Accept the message if it is ham (Lowest spam scores.);

-- Reject all Spam which exceeds a high limit.
+- Reject all Spam that exceeds a high limit; and

 - Flag Spam in the subject header if we are going to accept it.